Named Scholarship Profiles

 In 2009, Gilena established her named scholarship, which she has renewed to support another student in 2010–11.
 She is an active member of the Los Angeles Museum of Contemporary Art (MOCA) and sits on its Photography Committee.
 Gilena is working on a new book, Love Your Thighs, keeping up her blog, Can Gilena Wear It All?, and raising her two children.
 She also enjoys traveling and collecting art with her husband.
 Gilena states, “Mills taught me how to move in society and made me a well-rounded person.
 I want to provide that same experience to someone else.”

-A political, legal, and economic analysis (PLEA) major, Alondra participated in the Summer Academic Workshop (SAW) program in 2007 when she first arrived at Mills.
+Before receiving her degree in political, legal, and economic analysis (PLEA), Alondra participated in the Summer Academic Workshop (SAW) program in 2007 when she first arrived at Mills.
 SAW is a four-week residential program for first-generation college students that provides a supportive community and helps them transition to rigorous college-level coursework.

-Alondra recalls, “I loved that, through SAW, Mills empowered women to take on leadership roles, because I knew I wanted to go into the business world, which is a predominantly male-oriented field.
+Alondra recalled, “I loved that, through SAW, Mills empowered women to take on leadership roles.
+I'm entering the business world, which is a predominantly male-oriented field.
 Mills showed me that you can be a leader.”

-As the first person in her family to go to college, Alondra says, “No one in my family knew how the college process worked, which inspired me to get involved with Sisters Inspiring Sisters.
+As the first person in her family to graduate from college, Alondra said, “No one in my family knew how the college process worked, which inspired me to get involved with Sisters Inspiring Sisters.
 I’m a ‘big sister’ to a ‘little sister’ and we go on outings or work on her college applications.
-I help her learn from my experience.”
+I help her learn from my own experience at Mills.”

 Award-winning science journalist and Mills Trustee Cristine Russell ’71 believes in providing scholarship support because she received it as a Mills student.
 “I've always been grateful that I was able to come to Mills with some scholarship assistance, so, as soon as I graduated, I began giving back to the College,” she says.